mozilla/shield-studies-addon-template/docs/TESTPLAN.md

    * Verify that sent Telemetry is correct
    * Verify that the user is sent to the URL specified in `addon/Config.jsm` under `endings -> too-popular`.

+### Design

+Any UI in a Shield study should be consistent with standard Firefox design specifications.
+These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
+Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).

 ### Note: checking "sent Telemetry is correct"

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) log output from the add-on.